shelleywong/CSCI211-Course-Materials/Programs/program01.md

 ```
 All programming assignments are **individual** assignments -- you are expected to complete and submit your own program.<br>

-Assignments can be turned in up to 48 hours late with a 15% penalty.
+Assignments can be turned in up to 48 hours late with a 15% penalty.<br>

+If you are unable to complete everything on time, you should still turn in whatever work you have.
+If you turn in nothing, you get a zero.
+If you turn in something, you receive partial credit.

 ## Extra Credit: (10 points)